 How does FERPA apply in conduct matters?

-Conduct records are considered confidential like all other education records.
+Conduct records are considered private like all other education records.
 In matters that involve a victim of violent crime or a non-forcible sex offense, KU must disclose to the victim of the crime the results of a conduct proceeding.
 The results of a disciplinary hearing where the student is the perpetrator of a crime of violence or a non-forcible sex offense may be released to others, including the media.
 No information on the victim or witnesses may be released.

 What happens at a formal panel hearing?